drvenki/gatk_basic/README.md

 # gatk_basic
 A very simple and basic shell script to run GATK best practice pipeline

-This is a basic variant calling and annotation pipeline for beginners.
+This is a basic variant calling and annotation pipeline for beginners using haplotype caller and snpeff.
 It is written as a single shell script.

 There are two scripts included in this repository.
 The scripts can be found in the gatk_basic/scripts folder.